Kernix13/beginner-git-commands/README.md

 Check your GitHub profile to see what name you entered.
 Click your thumbnail image in the top right and select Settings.
 It will be the first field.

 Ater downloading Git, open the `.exe` file in your downloads folder.
 Then find Git Bash and open it.
-For me on Windows there was a Git folder in my Start ment and Git bash was in there.
-Open in and in the commpand prompt that opens enter the following commands:
+For me on Windows, there was a Git folder in my Start ment and Git bash was in there.
+Open it and in the commpand prompt that opens enter the following commands:

 ```
 git config --global user.name "Github user name"